tobeyun/FXR/README.md

 ![Screen Shot](/images/ScreenShot.png)

-To use FXR, you will need to register a developer account at https://www.fedex.com/us/developer and enter the relevant information in Preferences:
+To use FXR, you will need to register as a Corporate Developer account at https://www.fedex.com/us/developer and enter the relevant information in Preferences:

 ![Prefs](/images/prefs.png)